Skip to content

 Zagreb

 Zagreb’s Stone Gate is the last standing gate from the city’s 13th-century fortifications.
-The gate takes you to a shrine and numerous praises to Mary protected behind iron fences.
+The gate takes you to a shrine, and numerous praises are given to Mary, who is protected behind iron fences.
 The remaining gate currently is the old town’s eastern gate.
-When you’re walking through the gate, you are in transport between the city’s Upper and Lower Towns.
+Walking through the gate, you are transported between the city’s Upper and Lower Towns.
 You can stop and light a candle and stand in a moment of tranquillity between the two worlds.

 Zagreb City Museum

-You can visit the Zagreb City Museum to take a step back to the prehistory of Zagreb until you reach the modern-day city.
-The Brethren of the Croatian Dragons established the museum in 1907 to collect all the artefacts, antiquities, documents, furniture and all items pertaining to the city’s rich history.
-There are more than 75,000 items chronically arranged in the museum to tell the city’s full story.
+Visit the Zagreb City Museum to step back in time to the city’s prehistory before you reach the modern-day city.
+The Brethren of the Croatian Dragons established the museum in 1907 to collect artefacts, antiquities, documents, furniture, and other items related to the city’s rich history.
+More than 75,000 items are chronically arranged in the museum to tell the city’s full story.

 Parks, Gardens and Water Surfaces